Leonard, a Memoir

 I scroll down to “Entertainment” to see what the rabblement are watching and am again annoyed by headlines about something called Game of Thrones.
 What the hell is Game of Thrones?
 Enough’s enough—I decide to find out for myself, click links and read up.

-Gazing out to sea
+Gazing Out to Sea

 Apparently it’s a television series.
 Remember television?
 It's a medium my snobbery prevents me from enjoying.
 I haven’t seen a TV commercial for decades, which does wonders for one's quality of life.
 I tap to YouTube and turn the tablet landscape-wise to watch some excerpts.